rdfostrich/article-jws2018-ostrich/content/querying.md

 Since the stream is sorted, the index of this triple in `snapshot` is `originalOffset` + `offset`, with `offset` being the number of deletions preceding that triple in `snapshot`.
-The do/while loop iteratively determines this triple by (absolutely) offsetting the `snapshot` stream.
-Next, the loop updates the value of `offset`.
+The do/while loop iteratively determines this triple by (absolutely) offsetting the `snapshot` stream, and updates the value of `offset`.
-The loop only terminates when no new deletions were found since last iteration, and the value of `offset` can never decrease, the loop is guaranteed to end.
+The loop only terminates when no new deletions were found since last iteration, and since the value of `offset` can never decrease, the loop is guaranteed to end.
 Afterwards the output is a `PatchedSnapshotIterator` starting at the correct `snapshot` index, minus the deletions,